avabellaw/crystal-clear-opticians/readme.md

 * About page hero wasn't centred on Microsoft Edge and I fixed this by adding margin:auto to the about-hero-container.
 I also noticed that the words were getting squished and becoming very tall.
 I simply changed the container-sm to container-md to allow for more space on small devices.
 * After testing on my partner's old Samsung phone, I found that I forgot to put a line break between the phone number and email within the footer's contact section.
 They were changed from paragraph tags to anchor tags since I last tested on mobile and, because anchor tags are inline elements, they don't wrap to a new line if they have space.
 * On mobile, I discovered that the fact bubble that is revealed upon clicking the info-mark was too narrow.
 I realised I had missed a number off a media query, making it "min-width:57px" instead of "min-width:576px".
 The media query set the width to only 40% of the viewport on devices that were medium or larger but that media query condition was always met.
 I decided to set it to 80% normally and 60% on large devices.
-* Clicking the nav dropdown buttons too quickly on desktop, meant that it would try to open even though it was opened on-hover.
-I solved this issue by disabling the dropdown button first, and then enabling it if the device didn't have the capacity to hover over menu options.
+* Clicking the nav dropdown buttons too quickly on desktop, meant that it would try to open even though it was already due to the mouse hovering over it.
+I solved this issue by disabling the dropdown button first, and then enabling it if the device didn't have the capacity to hover over the menu options.
-I also realised that I was suppoed to have moved the Javascript into it's own file to be reused for each page.
+I would rather the dropdown not be disabled by default and I would like to revise the code as it isn't very well written.
+I decided not to because I didn't want to waste too much time on this as Javascript won't be graded on this project.
+I had attempted to revise this code in the past but I didn't due to this reason.
+Additionally, the revision would've involved removing some CSS that could be graded.
-I would rather the dropdown not be disabled by default, however I didn't want to waste too much time on this as Javascript won't be graded on this project.
-If Javascript was disabled on a device, they wouldn't see the dropdown but would still be able to access the pages when clicked.
+* While editing the Javascript for the nav dropdown menus, I realised that I was suppoed to have moved the Javascript into it's own file to be reused on each page.
+Therefore, I did this before fixing the above bug.

 ### Further Testing